 In Chrono Cross, you could only fight the last boss at any point in New Game+, due to only actually having the item necessary to do so there.
 Here, what characters you had in the party at the time also changed the ending as well.

 Given that you have forty-five characters, you have to beat the game no less than 23 times just to see all of the possible character responses.

 At the end of Neverwinter Nights 2, the player is shown what happens to various locations and people who were influenced by the PC's decisions.
 For the ending itself, though, there are only two options.
-A good or neutral PC defeats the King of Shadows, then everyone dies.
+A good or neutral PC defeats the King of Shadows, then Rocks Fall, Everyone Dies.
 An evil PC may instead choose to side with the King of Shadows and terrorize the Sword Coast, though the sequel assumes that the player picked the good ending.

 In Sailor Moon: Another Story, there are two endings that will play out depending on how you defeat Apsu, who has fused with Sin the second time you fight her: